On the John

 But why think those thoughts?
 I’ve been steadily watching this team for only a month, and already I can list 17 players.
 Two weeks ago, that number was four, maybe six.

 Now I know them all, and though this team will always be Toews And Kane just as the Bulls were always Jordan And Pippen, the true experience of getting to know these 2010 Chicago Blackhawks is the unending onslaught of need-to-know players who fly at you with 2001: A Space Odyssey Star Gate intensity.

 2-2?
 So what?
 Do not forget that five of the six NBA Finals won by Scottie and Michael went six games, and that a third of their best-of-7 series in the title years were tied at two heading into Game 5.
 The Bulls won all six games, ultimately capturing the series and moving on.

 The Black Hawks will do the same.
 Soon it will be time for Mad Celebration in the streets of Chicago… While the Lakers and Celtics tussle in Game 2, the Hawks will be engulfing the Flyers in a hurricane of laser-like spectacle and precision.
 Wednesday’s Game 6 can’t come soon enough…

-My strongest memory from my first Bulls game back in the spring of 1990 is being in awe of the Blackhawks’s collection of banners.
+My strongest memory from my first Bulls game back in the fall of 1990 is being in awe of the Blackhawks’s collection of banners.
 At the time, the Bulls had but three: retired shirts for Sloan and Love, and one flag flying for the team’s 1975 division championship from the Western Conference’s Midwest Division.